fredok08-thel/Python-school/README.md

 # Python-school
-Library for student of my school
+Library for students of my school